Levain Bakery Chocolate Chip Walnut Cookies

 Thick chocolate chip cookies.
 With a gooey middle.
 And crispy edges.
 I mean, is there anything better?

 Definitely not.
-After I made these Double Chocolate Cookies (adapted from Modern Honey) I knew I would eventually get around to make the classic.
-And what better time then when we are all having to stay home right now.
+After I made these Levain Double Chocolate Cookies and these Levain Bakery double chocolate peanut butter chip cookies, I knew I would eventually get around to make the classic.
 Chocolate chip cookies are just such a comfort food and right now I need some comfort in my life!

-I’m guessing you do too.
+So if you love big, thick, chewy, soft cookies (and I’m guessing you do) – this cookie recipe is for you.
 So let’s make cookies.
 Copycat Levain Bakery chocolate chip cookies to be exact.

 Ingredients Needed

-• Salt – Salt is super important in your cookie recipe.
+- Salt – I like to use fine sea salt but table salt or kosher salt works.
 Salt plays a major role in baking to balancing out the sweetness and bringing out the intensity of the chocolate.

-• Chocolate chips – I have used semi-sweet chips, but milk chocolate as well.
-You can also use a combination of regular chips, mini chocolate chips, discs, chunks, and bars chopped up, which is what I love to do.
-I like using a combination so that I get chocolate of every shape and size in every single bite.
-Basically pure heaven.
+- Chocolate chips – I have used semi-sweet chips, but milk chocolate as well.
+You can also use a combination of regular chips, mini chocolate chips or chopped chocolate.

 How To Make These Levain Bakery Chocolate Chip Cookies